tolyod/CodeMapper/README.md

 # CodeMapper C4 - Architecture Diagram Generator

-CodeMapper is a utility that iteratively scans your codebase and uses Google's Gemini LLM to generate a C4 Component diagram using Mermaid.js syntax.
+CodeMapper is a utility that iteratively scans your codebase and uses Google's Gemini LLM (or compatible APIs like OpenAI/Ollama) to generate a C4 Component diagram using Mermaid.js syntax.
 It understands the context of your application by processing it file-by-file.

 It supports two modes:
 1. **Web Interface:** Interactive visualization, real-time diagram updates, and easy file selection.